irontec/ivozprovider/doc/sphinx/administration_portal/client/retail/retail_accounts.rst

 - Accounts using SIP register: when no answer is received from last contact address or when no active register is found.

+You can also add called DDI as call-forward criteria, making it apply only when a certain DDI is called.
+These call-forward settings have precedence over call-forward with no DDI selected (Any DDI).

 .. tip:: Unconditional call forward has precedence over unreacheable call forward.

 .. warning:: Retail accounts marked as T.38 won't have any call forward settings.